noelloxton/noelloxton/README.md

 * IaC using Terafrom and Ansible
 * Cloud with AWS and a touch of Azure (Certified in both but with more exp in AWS)
 * Application Deployment using Docker
-* And a whole looooot of testing with Python's unittest library and Java's junit library
+* And a whole looooot of testing with a range of tools

-I am currently working on my own personal web application using Java Springboot, postgreSQL, AWS, liquibase, docker and React.
+I am currently working on my own personal web application using .NET, postgreSQL, AWS, docker and React.

 I have a huge interest in fitness technology and ML.